Louisiana-Pacific: The early 1990s

 During 1990 sales and profits in the company's softwood lumber, plywood, and building products areas slumped due to weakening demand.
 This situation was attributed to an economic downturn, increasing concerns over the U.S. federal budget deficit, and fears about the unsettled global geopolitical environment.
 The construction industry suffered because of bankers' reluctance to finance new projects and consumers' decisions to delay home purchases.
 Housing starts for 1990 fell to 1.19 million, the lowest level since 1982 and down 13.3 percent from 1989.
 LP responded to these developments by curtailing production at many of its plants and increasing exports of its specialty building products.

 The pulp market also experienced slowing growth in 1990.
 After a four-year period of rapidly rising prices, pulp manufacturers then faced eroding profit margins due to worldwide economic problems and larger than normal inventories.
 Although LP saw its own pulp sales and profits peak in mid-1989 and expected only a minor recovery in 1991, the company continued to operate three pulp manufacturing mills.
 One mill supplied paper pulp to non-integrated paper producers.
 A second mill produced dissolving pulp for manufacturers of rayon and cellophane products.
-The third and newest pulp mill, using a bleached chemi-thermo mechanical pump process, revolutionized pulp production by eliminating the use of chlorine and operated in a completely closed system without discharge into neighboring water supplies.
+The third and newest pulp mill, using a bleached chemi-thermo mechanical pump process, rintroduced changes to pulp production by eliminating the use of chlorine and operated in a completely closed system without discharge into neighboring water supplies.
 This mill marketed its output to manufacturers of printing and writing papers.

-LP was able to rebound from the downturn of 1990.
-While its competitors struggled in the face of dwindling timber supplies, LP enjoyed record sales in 1992, 1993, and 1994.
+LP recovered from the downturn of 1990.
+While its competitors struggled in the face of dwindling timber supplies, LP reported increased sales in 1992, 1993, and 1994.
 Much of LP's growth in the 1990s came through acquisition of other building materials companies, such as ABTco in the eastern United States and Forex in eastern Canada.

-According to the Spokane Journal of Business, 'LP [was] flourishing because it had vigorously developed alternatives to dimensional lumber and plywood.'
+According to the Spokane Journal of Business, 'LP experienced growth because it had vigorously developed alternatives to dimensional lumber and plywood.'
 Indeed, Merlo told the Wall Street Journal that 'technology'--not old-growth timber resources--'had proven to be [the company's] lifeblood.'
 Profits for 1992 were up 216 percent from the previous year, and in 1994, the company achieved an all-time high of $3.04 billion in sales.
 By that year, only one-third of LP's sales came from dimensional lumber—the studs and solid wood joists that frame houses—while over half its revenue came from OSB products, and another 20 percent from engineered wood products and pulp.